24 Thrifty Homemade Chocolate Cakes for £1

 I was so excited by this challenge, I made two cakes, one with eggs and one without.
-I used drinking chocolate powder to shave off a few pennies, so the chocolate flavour wasn’t strong, but it was there.
+I used drinking chocolate powder to shave off a few pennies for the non-vegan cake.
+This meant the chocolate flavour wasn’t strong, but it was definitely there.
 As it turned out the eggless vegan cake made with my dandelion honey was my favourite, although the malted hot chocolate cake was surprisingly good too.
 I give you this sticky, flavoursome banana hot chocolate honey cake.

 Dashing Dom from Belleau Kitchen had three goes at this challenge with the first two ending up in the bin with the description “vile” attached to them.
 As so many did on this challenge, he raised the thorny issue of eggs.
 Not prepared to compromise on this issue his olive oil chocolate cake didn’t quite hit the £1 mark, but came in at a respectable £1.19.